 is granted to a renowned educator, an authority in the field of teaching, or someone who has brought about visionary development in education policy.
 Through his/her work, the individual or team should have had a significantly positive influence on the quality and reach of teaching and learning in our society.

 is an acknowledgment to those who lift our existence to a higher level by the beauty or inspiration of their creative talent.
-It is conferred on a renowned artist, sculptor, writer, poet, cinematographer, photographer, architect, musician or other performing artist, whose work constitutes a significant contribution to the artistic legacy of the world.
+It is conferred on a renowned artist, sculptor, writer, poet, cinematographer, photographer, architect, musician or other performing, creative or visionary artist, whose work constitutes a significant contribution to the artistic legacy of the world.

 The José Vasconcelos and the Leonardo da Vinci awards are given in alternate years.